 It’s a win for you because you save money by not having to own a car.

 Being a CarShare member helps you save money.
 A typical car-owner spends an average of $6,400 per year.
-That comes out to about $533 per month or $17.64/day to maintain and operate an efficient vehicle (e.g. Honda Civic).
+That comes out to about $533 per month or $17.64/day to maintain and operate an efficient vehicle.
 By making simple changes to integrate walking, biking, busing and CarSharing into your traveling habits you can save some serious cash.
-That means you can invest your money in other things, even a down payment for a home!

 For every CarShare vehicle out there, another five cars are taken off the road.
-That means fewer vehicles need to be driven, fuelled and maintained.
-Besides, less vehicles on the road also means less traffic on our streets.
-Now there’s something City Hall can get behind!
+That means fewer vehicles need to be driven, fuelled, and maintained.
+Less vehicles on the road also means less traffic on our streets.